-Any soldier might have to kill in war.
-Some soldiers are more likely than others to kill people, especially the infantry.
+Any soldier might have to kill.
+Some soldiers are more likely than others to kill in war, especially the infantry.

-Also in other frontline roles like the armoured corps (tanks) and artillery (heavy guns), killing is part of the job at times of war.
+In the infantry, and other frontline roles like the armoured corps (tanks) and artillery (heavy guns), killing is part of the job.

-In support roles (e.g. driving trucks), killing is not usually part of the job but it can be in war time.
+In support roles (e.g. driving trucks), killing is not usually part of the job, but in war it can be.

-At the same time, many soldiers have had a long career in the army without killing anyone.
+At the same time, many soldiers have had a long army career without killing anyone.

 Another thing to bear in mind is that civilians, including children, are killed in war as well.
 Killing civilians on purpose is a war crime, but many are killed or seriously injured in the crossfire.
 Many thousands of civilians were killed in Iraq and Afghanistan, including by British forces.